GSA/digitalgov.gov/content/posts/2016-09-12-dnssec-vs-elastic-load-balancers-the-zone-apex-problem.md

 ---
+url: /2016/09/12/dnssec-vs-elastic-load-balancers-the-zone-apex-problem/
 date: 2016-09-12 1:00:09 -0400
-title: 'DNSSEC vs. Elastic Load Balancers\: the Zone Apex Problem'
+title: 'DNSSEC vs. Elastic Load Balancers: the Zone Apex Problem'
-summary: 'This is the final post in the 5-part series, The Right Tools for the Job\: Re-Hosting DigitalGov Search to a Dynamic Infrastructure Environment.
+summary: 'This is the final post in the 5-part series, The Right Tools for the Job: Re-Hosting DigitalGov Search to a Dynamic Infrastructure Environment.
 Federal websites are required to implement DNSSEC, which relies on knowing exactly what server is responding to a request.
 In Amazon Web Services (AWS), the problem of unreliable servers is solved by'
-authors: [nick-marden]
+authors:
+  - nick-marden
 categories:
   - Managing Digital
   - Monthly Theme
   - Our Work
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - aws
   - DigitalGov Search